-Measurements of particle numbers have been carried out since 2002 in cooperation between the monitoring programme and research projects financed by the Danish Environmental Protection Agency.
-The measurements have been carried out using a Differential Mobility Particle Sizer (DMPS) that counts particles with mobility diameter between 6 and 700 nm.
-In 2016, additional measurements were started at the measurement station in Hvidovre using a Scanning Mobility Particle Sizer (SMPS) with mobility diameter measured between 11 and 478 nm.
+Measurements of particle number concentrations have been carried out since 2001/2002 in cooperation between the monitoring programme and research projects financed by the Danish Environmental Protection Agency.
+The measurements have been performed using a Differential Mobility Particle Sizer (DMPS) that counts particles with mobility diameters between 6 and 700 nm.
+In 2015, additional measurements were initiated at the measurement station in Hvidovre using a Scanning Mobility Particle Sizer (SMPS) that counts particles with mobility diameters between 11 and 478 nm.
+In 2017, the instruments located at the street station at H.C.
+Andersens Boulevard in Copenhagen and at the regional background station Risø were also replaced by two new SMPS systems.
+Subsequently is has been shown that the new SMPS instruments or the new inlets of the instruments cause problems with the measurements of the smallest particles in the size range from 11 to 41 nm.
+Data from this size range will therefore not be presented for 2017.
+Intensive work has been carried out to solve these problems together with the manufacturer of the instruments and this work is still ongoing.
+The data presented in this report for particle number for 2017 shall therefore be regarded as preliminary.